Overfishing Statistics – Global Status of Fishery Resources!

 Throughout countries all over the world, millions of people are employed in the fishing industry, whether that be in aquaculture or fisheries.

-It Is Estimated That 59.5 Million People Globally Were Employed Either as Fishers or Fish Farming in 2018 (Fao)
+It Is Estimated That 58.5 Million People Globally Were Employed Either as Fishers or Fish Farming in 2020 (FAO)

 fish production-review

-Asia Is Home to Many Fishers and Fish Farmers, Employing 50 Million People (FAO)
+Asia Is Home to Many Fishers and Fish Farmers, Employing More Than 50 Million People (FAO)

 Unsurprisingly, considering five of the seven of the world’s top countries that account for 50% of the total global fish capturing are located in Asia, the Asian fishing sector employs around 50 million people.

-More People Are Employed in Wild Catch than in Fish Farming, with a Difference of 39 Million to 21 Million (Global Fish Industry)
+More People Are Employed in Wild Catch than in Fish Farming, with a Difference of 39 Million to 21 Million (Our World in Data)

 statistics on overfishing